by

 Building Latino Trust in Banking

-Vicky reflects on her experience as a second generation Mexican-American and how her culture plays a role in the way her family and her Hispanic heritage view banking and how both can begin to build trust.
+Vicky reflects on her experience as a second generation Mexican-American and how her culture plays a role in the way her family and others that share her Hispanic heritage view banking and how both can begin to build trust

 Step 1: Set goals.